anoderay/darktable-tone-equalizer-preset-collection/README.md

-# darktable Tone Equalizer Preset Collection
+# darktable tone equalizer preset collection

 Collection of useful tone equalizer presets for darktable.
 Includes presets for compression and contrast, for raising and lowering shadows and highlights and for raising midtones.